jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

     What strings can this system create?
 Try to generate a few strings and see if you can generalize and see the big picture of what it's doing exactly.

+* Like the CFGs, CSGs have limitations
+* But like before, that does not mean they are not capable of solving/addressing many problems
+* Again, these are *computers*, by definition

 Turing Machines
 ===============